ersrohu/mingyues-daily-life/ex1/chapter4.md

 “OK!”
 Says Mingyue.

 “Let me tell the waiter and change the chaffy dish to double-flavor chaffy dish.”
 Says Mingyue, then he goes and tell waiter.
 (Taohong Inner OS: Does Mingyue want to use our money to pay?
-A normal chaffy dish needs 86 *yuan* , a double-flavor chaffy dish is 169 *yuan* !
+A normal chaffy dish needs 86 *yuan*[^1], a double-flavor chaffy dish is 169 *yuan*[^2] !
 Well, it’s so horror!)

 Taohong ask Lingxiao with doubt, “Lingxiao, is Mingyue reliable?
 I think that he wants to let me pay!
-We seem to order dishes for altogether about 400 *yuan* !”
+We seem to order dishes for altogether about 400 *yuan*[^3] !”

 “No, he is reliable.
 He isn’t this style.
 I had a lot of meals with him, but he never lets me to pay, all were he to pay, when I want to pay for him, he didn’t let me pay it, he ‘grabbed’ it.”